ShaniaJ/FinalProjectServer/README.md

-# Assignment 3 Server
+#Final Server
-This is the server project for assignment 3.
+This is the server for the Final Project

 ## Requirements
 You need a clean postgres database.
 Rename the .env.sample to .env and change the values to your database's